antonagestam/little-bank/README.md

 - All operations that update the system are very similar: appending transactions which automatically verifies all defined rules, and persisting the new transactions.
 This allows centralizing code that saves transactions to a single place.

+#### Non-goals

+- Performance.
+This library is intended to be used to analyze systems of a small number of transactions.
+Therefor exposing APIs that are easy to reason about is a much higher priority than performance.